MrCreosote/kbase_loc_count/README.md

 ### TODO

-* Add UI repos, currently missing LOC from there
 * Try to pull prod released repos from the catalog vs. including them in `repos.txt`
   * Tricky as it's a mix of kbase and non-kbase code and some git URLs 404